dataluscorp/browser/testing/geckodriver/doc/Flags.md

 0.30.0 or later anymore.
 By default the automatic detection will now use the external storage location, which is always readable and writeable.

-Selects the test data location on the Android device, eg. the Firefox profile.
+Selects the test data location on the Android device, eg. the Datalus profile.
 By default `auto` is used.

 <style type="text/css">